CITY-DT: News operation

-On April 14, 2012, CITY-DT began simulcasting CityNews Channels morning news programming from Saturdays from 7:00 to 8:00 a.m. and Sundays from 7:00 to 9:00 a.m., becoming the only television station in the Toronto market that carried news programs on weekend mornings; this ended when CityNews Channel discontinued live broadcasts in May 2013, with CITY filling those time periods with a mix of infomercials and lifestyle programming.
-On August 13, 2012, the station expanded its nightly 11:00 p.m. newscast, CityNews Tonight, to one hour, making the program the only hour-long late evening newscast in the Toronto market.
-In September 2013, the weeknight 5:00 p.m. newscast was reformatted as The 5.
+On April 14, 2012, CITY-DT began simulcasting CityNews Channel's morning news programming from Saturdays from 7 to 8 a.m. and Sundays from 7 to 9 a.m., becoming the only television station in the Toronto market that carried news programs on weekend mornings; this ended when CityNews Channel discontinued live broadcasts in May 2013, with CITY-DT filling those time periods with a mix of infomercials and lifestyle programming.
+On August 13, 2012, the station expanded its nightly 11 p.m. newscast, CityNews Tonight, to one hour, making the program the only hour-long late evening newscast in the Toronto market.
+In September 2013, the weeknight 5 p.m. newscast was reformatted as The 5.